Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/New-MsolGroup.md

 # New-MsolGroup

 ## SYNOPSIS
-Adds a new group to the Microsoft Azure Active Directory.
+Adds a new group to the Azure Active Directory.

 ## SYNTAX